qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Service Endpoint

-This endpoint is provided by a server to serve feeds, see [Feed request callback].
+This endpoint is provided by a server to serve feeds, see [Feed Request Callback].
 It can be read and set with [Set service catalogue] and [Get service catalogue] respectively.

 Note: This endpoint have to be whitelisted by the Access Provider before it can be used.